mmomtchev/igc-xc-score/README.md

 *solver* is a generator function that can be called multiple times with a maximum execution time.
 Each successive call will return a better solution if such a solution has been found until an optimal solution is reached.
 I strongly recommend you to use the *lenient=true* option of igc-parser as a large portion of the IGC files in the paragliding world are coming from devices that do not fully adhere to the IGC standard - especially the smartphone apps some pilots use.
 *Be advised that in JS, a for..of loop will ignore the final return value of a generator.
 Do not use a for..of loop.
 Look at index.js for a proper solution.*

-It supports resetting or it will automatically reset itself if an optimal solution has been found.

 *solver* accepts the following options in its third argument:
 ```JS